topquark22/morseR24/README.md

 ### Indicator LED

-Optionally connect a red LED from pin D2 via a current-limiting resistor to ground.
+Connect a red LED from pin D2 via a current-limiting resistor to ground.
 This is used to indicate error and operating conditions (see below).

 ### Code key switch

-Optionally connect pin D6 to ground via a normally-open pushbutton switch.
+Connect pin D6 to ground via a normally-open pushbutton switch.

 ## Status signals (red LED)